jamfit/HipStatus/README.md

 # HipStatus #

+> **This project no longer functions in its current state.
+Microsoft no longer allows HTTP Basic authentication to the Office 365 REST API.** -- Bryson Tyrrell, Feb 28, 2017

 ## What were we trying to solve? ##

 JAMF Software once used Microsoft Lync for internal chat before moving to HipChat.
 While everyone enjoys using HipChat much more than Lync, there was a widely used feature that HipChat did not support: presence.
 If a user was in a meeting in their calendar, Lync would display them as "busy" and then reset the user to "available" once the meeting was over.